 Securing OGC services

 OGC services are secured by managing the security of their parent services.
-For example, when you deny a certain role access to a map service, a user in that role will not be able to access the map service through SOAP, Representational State Transfer (REST), or any OGC interfaces (WMS, WMTS, WFS, WCS, or WPS).
+For example, when you deny a certain role access to a map service, a user in that role will not be able to access the map service through SOAP, Representational State Transfer (REST), or any OGC interfaces (WMS, WMTS, WFS, WCS, WPS, OGC Features).

-ArcGIS Server supports a number of different authentication schemes.
-Services that are expected to be accessed via OGC interfaces should be secured using HTTP Basic, HTTP Digest, or Integrated Windows Authentication.
-Most OGC clients (both non-Esri as well as Esri clients) will understand and work with these widespread standard authentication schemes.
+ArcGIS Server supports a number of authentication schemes.
+Services that are expected to be accessed through OGC interfaces should be secured using HTTP Basic, HTTP Digest, or Integrated Windows Authentication.
+Most OGC clients will understand and work with these authentication schemes and may need additional logic to work with ArcGIS tokens.

-The links below contain more information about publishing OGC services on ArcGIS Server:
+The links below contain more information about publishing OGC services to ArcGIS Server sites:

 You can learn more about OGC services at the Open Geospatial Consortium website.